anselmicz/alacritty-installer/README.md

 Adopted from [Alacritty](https://github.com/alacritty/alacritty).

-## Diffences from the Alacritty INSTALL instructions
+## Differences from the Alacritty INSTALL instructions

 * fully automates deployment process on a Debian GNU/Linux system
   * fixes a problem with the `.bash_completion` folder having the same name as a directory which is being sourced by default in `/etc`